The Trade Secret Strategy Summit – East

 Don’t miss this unparalleled opportunity to connect with leaders shaping the future of trade secret strategy.
 Enhance your expertise, expand your network, and gain practical takeaways to strengthen your organization’s trade secret protection framework.

-+ CLE Pending Approval NY, PA, CT State
+*5 CLE Credits.
+NY, PA, CT State

 - Strategic Choices in Innovation: Patent vs. Trade Secret